 - Download the stock logo.bin file to replace the warning screen.

 - Either setup ADB and Fastboot on your computer, or download the Minimal Fastboot tool and unzip it: mfastboot-v2.zip

 - Install Motorola USB Drivers on your computer.

 - Enable USB Debugging on your Moto G. If you don’t know how to do it, follow the instructions given here.

 Removing Bootloader Unlocked Warning on Moto G

 - Extract the Logo zip file and copy the logo.bin file to the mfastboot-v2 folder.
-In case you have installed Android SDK, copy the logo.bin file to platform-tools folder.
+In case you have installed Android SDK, copy the logo.bin file to the platform-tools folder.